Relevant legislation and authorities |

 Key national interest mainly refer to national defence, security of supply and functions fundamental to society.

-Pursuant to the Act on the Monitoring of Foreign Corporate Acquisitions in Finland (172/2012), corporate acquisitions refer to actions whereby a foreign owner gains control of a minimum of 10%, 33% or 50% of the total number of votes accompanying company shares or a corresponding de facto influence.
+The said thresholds for the votes are 10%, 33% or 50% of the total number of votes accompanying company shares or a corresponding de facto influence.

-All corporate acquisitions concerning the defence and dual-use sector always require advance approval by the authorities.
+All corporate acquisitions concerning the defence and dual-use sector, as well companies that produce or supply critical products or services related to the statutory duties of Finnish authorities essential to the security of society, always require an advance approval by the Ministry.
+Please note that defence and dual-use sector acquisitions need a permission by the Ministry, even if the buyer is domiciled in the EU/EFTA.
 The Ministry may also request, under specific circumstances, the buyer to file an application or a notification despite that the aforementioned thresholds are not exceeded.

 7) Are any parts of the territory exempted or covered by particular regulation?